945 Sponsored Online Programs Available

 - Prepare for leadership roles

 Online Masters programs often culminate with a capstone course, thesis, or dissertation, in which students must demonstrate their understanding of key concepts and skills.
-Whether you are hoping to enter a new field, enhance your knowledge base in your existing field, or prepare to take your career to a new level, a Masters Degree program might be your next step.
+Whether you are hoping to enter a new field, enhance your knowledge base in your existing field, or prepare to take your career to a new level, a Masters Degree program, such as a masters in counseling psych, might be your next step.
 An online masters degree may allow students to work towards their professional goals, explore exciting new subjects, and discover the rewards of graduate learning in a flexible environment.

 [i] bls.gov/emp/ep_edtrain_outlook.pdf | [ii] bls.gov/emp/ep_chart_001.htm | [iii] nces.ed.gov/programs/projections/projections2021/sec6b.asp | [iv] lsac.org/jd/lsat/about-the-lsat/ | [v] chea.org/Directories/special.asp | [vi] studentaid.ed.gov/sa/prepare-for-college/choosing-schools/consider#statistics